Here's where we are looking to get in and out of the markets in the bitcoin price this evening.

 SPONSORED ARTICLE: Tech Analysis articles are sponsored by SimpleFX — Simple as Never Before,

 SimpleFX is a robust online trading provider, offering trading with Forex CFDs on Bitcoins, Litecoins, indices, precious metals and energy.
 Offers simple and transparent trading conditions.

-As ever, take a quick look at the chart below before we get started so as to get an idea of where things stand and where we are looking to get into the markets on any volatility.
+As ever, take a quick look at the chart below before we get started so as to get an idea of what is on, where things stand and where we are looking to jump in and out of the markets this evening.
 It is a one-minute candlestick chart and it has our key range overlaid in red.

-As the chart shows, then, the range we are looking at for the session this evening comes in as defined by support to the downside at 4218 and resistance to the upside at 4258.
-We will look for a close above resistance to validate an upside entry towards 4275.
-Conversely, if we see price close below support, we will enter short towards a downside target of 4190.
-Stop losses on both positions will take us out of the trades if things turn around.
+As the chart shows, the range we are looking at for the session this evening is defined by support to the downside at 4545 and resistance to the upside at standard breakout rules apply 4574, so we will enter long on a close above resistance towards an immediate upside target of 4600 flat.
+A stop on the trade at 4550 looks good.

 Charts courtesy of Trading View